Lessons From the Beheading of John the Baptist

-Herod was obviously not thinking straight when he promised even half his kingdom to a little girl.
-What if she had asked for his own head?
+Herod was not thinking straight when he promised even half his kingdom to a little girl.
+What if she had asked for his head?
 Think before you speak.
 Be a master of your emotions.
 In moments of anger, hold it.
 In moments of excitement, hold it also.
+Learn the habit of speaking to God and hearing from him before talking.

 Read More